heig-vd-dai-course/heig-vd-dai-course/19-evaluation-4/README.md

 <!-- _class: lead -->

-### Previous exams
+### Previous evaluations

-All previous exams are available in the [`archives`](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/18-semester-review-and-exam-preparation/archives) folder of the course repository.
+All previous evaluations are available in the [`archives`](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/13-evaluation-2/archives) folder of the course repository.

 ## Questions